defold/doc/docs/en/manuals/android.md

 ---
-title: Defold development on the Android platform
+title: Defold development for the Android platform
 brief: This manual describes how to build and run Defold applications on Android devices
 ---